Visual Enhanced Depth Scaling for Multimodal Latent Reasoning: Introduction

 To gain deeper insights into the optimization dynamics of latent reasoning, we conducted a systematic analysis of gradient flows and parametric evolution during training.
 This investigation reveals two meaningful observations: \textit{(1) Visual-Text Optimization Disparity:} Recent studies~\cite{DBLP:journals/corr/abs-2507-03019, DBLP:conf/iclr/0002KCI25} have highlighted the phenomenon of visual attention attenuation in MLLMs as the explicit Chain-of-Thought (CoT) reasoning chain extends.
 We discover that a similar degradation existing in latent reasoning.
-As depicted in Fig.~\ref{fig:v_vs_t}, visual tokens consistently exhibit significantly higher gradient norms and pronounced volatility compared to textual tokens.
-We reckon that this disparity stems from a fundamental mismatch between continuous visual features and discrete text tokens.
-During joint training, textual modality dominates the optimization process, causing visual representations to undergo large and erratic updates as they struggle to establish the fine-grained visual-text alignment. \textit{(2) Fixed-Depth Optimization Dilemma:} Beyond modality imbalance, we observe an architecture bottleneck in how models handle samples with different complexity.
-Partitioning the training data into \textit{easy} (consistently correct) and \textit{hard} (persistently incorrect) subsets based on early-stage validation accuracy, we tracked the gradient nuclear norms across the QKV and output projection matrices O (Fig.~\ref{fig:easy} and Fig.~\ref{fig:hard}).
+As depicted in Fig.~\ref{fig:observation}\subref{fig:v_vs_t}, the gradient updates for visual tokens (regions marked by dashed lines) are remarkably small, while the overall optimization is predominantly governed by gradients from text tokens and latent token.
+This suggests that the model relies primarily on textual information and latent representations to generate final answers during training, revealing a pronounced gradient imbalance phenomenon. \textit{(2) Fixed-Depth Optimization Dilemma:} Beyond modality imbalance, we observe an architecture bottleneck in how models handle samples with different complexity.
+Partitioning the training data into \textit{easy} (consistently correct) and \textit{hard} (persistently incorrect) subsets based on early-stage validation accuracy, we tracked the gradient nuclear norms across the QKV and output projection matrices O (Fig.~\ref{fig:observation}\subref{fig:easy} and Fig.~\ref{fig:observation}\subref{fig:hard}).
 The trends reveal a stark divergence: easy samples exhibit smooth gradient decay, indicating stable convergence into favorable loss basins.
 In contrast, hard samples maintain persistently high gradient volatility even in late training epochs.
 This phenomenon underscores the necessity of iterative refinement for complex reasoning, which is crucial for parsing compositional patterns in complex contexts while mitigating inherent visual ambiguities in images.
 Fixed-depth architectures, however, lack the flexibility to adapt to varying token complexities, thereby trapping hard examples in oscillatory optimization trends.